ggtracker/sc2reader/README.rst

 * Experiments: `Midi Conversion`_

-Our secondary goal is to become a reference implementation for people looking to implement parsers in other languages.
+Our secondary goal is to become a reference implementation for people looking to implement libraries in other languages.
+For replays, it implements the replay format as specified in Blizzard's `s2protocol`_  project.

 The following is a list of partial implementations in other languages:

 * C#: `sc2replay-csharp`_ (special thanks for v1.5 help)
 * C++: `sc2pp`_